RiccardoCerberi/RISCV-Emulator/README.md

     riscv-emulator ../../test/bin_files/<name.bin>

 **NOTE**
-Every test contains an invalid instruction to terminate the emulator, otherwise it will never end.
+Every test contains an invalid instruction to terminate the emulator, otherwise it would never end.
-The illegal instruction runs an exception: attempt to write read only location.
+The illegal instruction causes an exception "attempt to write read only location".
 To know whether the program terminates for this reason or not, use test/check_correctness.py.
 For more info see test/README.md